nard1n/robo/README.md

 Screenshot of dynamic sorting:
 ![Screenshot](./robo2.png)

-Deployed app is deployed to Heroku, [here](https://nard1n.github.io/robo)
+App is deployed to Heroku, [here](https://protected-thicket-18299.herokuapp.com/)

 ## Table of Contents